 In this period however, there was an underlying conflict, that split even the principal co-founders like Emma Hardinge Britten, James Sanua and others, like the Golden Dawn (Hermetic Order), because the TS moved more toward Eastern Esotericism in orientation from its originally proposed “Hermetic basis.”

-It was not until 1889, when Annie Besant joined the TS May 21st, that she enters the scene, and becoming a favourite disciple of Helena P. Blavatsky, was admitted soon after that same year.
+It was not until 1889, when Annie Besant joined the TS May 21st, that she enters the scene, and becoming a favorite disciple of Helena P. Blavatsky, was admitted soon after that same year.
 April 1, 1889, Annie Besant was appointed Chief Secretary of the Inner Group and Recorder of the Teachings.
 When Helena P. Blavatsky subsequently died May 8, 1891, in London on May 27, the Council of the Esoteric Section decided that Annie Besant and American Theosophist, William Q. Judge were the highest officials, jointly ruling, and upon them rested the authority of the School.
 We can see where the trouble begins with rings within rings in the TS, Olcott noted, and ascetic side orders being developed, as in the case of novelist, Gustav Meyrink (1886-1932).

 The Judge and Besant conflict